Online intensives with a licensed psychologist: 443.480.5999

 Frequently Asked Questions

-No. Therapy intensives at Gentle Intensives are designed for when a person is in a stable life situation.
-If you are in crisis, had a disruptive life change in the past 6 months, have a history of self-harm or suicidal thoughts, and other de-stabilizing circumstances, a therapy intensive would not be a fit.
+No. intensives are designed for when a person is in a stable life situation.
+If you are in crisis, had a disruptive life change in the past 6 months, have a history of self-harm or suicidal thoughts, and other de-stabilizing circumstances, an intensive at Gentle Intensives would not be a fit.
 Programs called “intensive outpatient” (or IOPs) can help during those times.

-What issues do people focus their therapy intensives on?
+What issues do people focus their intensives on?

 Can past relational issues be the focus of an intensive?

-Yes, relational topics include rejection sensitivity and other attachment issues, grief & loss, a break up or ex you struggle to get over, infidelity or emotional abuse in a past relationship, and being raised by emotionally immature parents.
+Yes, relational topics may include rejection sensitivity and/or other relational barriers, complicated family dynamics, a break up or ex you struggle to get over, infidelity in a past relationship, and inter-generational patterns that you see repeating in your own life.

 How is payment handled?